stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 and the wholesome which seems to pervade the psychology of the multitude.
 Mention a bucolic Yankee setting, a bungling and thick-fibred village undertaker, and a careless mishap in a tomb, and no average reader can be brought to expect more than a hearty albeit grotesque phase of comedy.
-God knows, though, that the prosy tale which George Birch&rsquo;s death permits me to tell has in it aspects beside which some of our darkest tragedies are light.
+God knows, though, that the prosy tale which George Birch's death permits me to tell has in it aspects beside which some of our darkest tragedies are light.

   Birch acquired a limitation and changed his business in 1881, yet never discussed